Court Mediation: Your Chance to Stop Foreclosure

 Fourth, the foreclosure case is not over until the Court dismisses the case.

-So, again, don’t assume that the bank is going to follow through.
+So, again, do not assume that the bank is going to follow through.
 If the bank is telling you that your out-of-court agreement will end the foreclosure, go to mediation anyway.
 At mediation, ask that the case be dismissed “with prejudice,” and make sure that all aspects of your agreement are in place and in writing.
 Get the terms of your agreement included in the mediator report.

 What do I do with the financial information I get from the bank’s lawyer?